An Inordinate Fondness for (Water) Beetles

 Passwords, PINs and Biometrics: Developing more secure and convenient authentication technologies

-Inaugural professorial lecture by Nathan Clarke, Professor in Cyber Security and Digital Forensics, School of Computing, Electronics and Mathematics on 2 December 2015.
+Inaugural professorial lecture by Nathan Clarke, Professor in Cyber Security and Digital Forensics, School of Engineering, Computing and Mathematics on 2 December 2015.

 The world of user authentication is focused upon developing technologies to solve the problem of point-of-entry identity verification.
 Unfortunately, authentication approaches: secret knowledge; tokens and biometrics, all fail to provide universally strong user authentication – with various well-documented failings existing.